 The Forum is survivor-led and driven.
-In the lead up to the Forum ECPAT members and partners have held 23 local consultations with over 300 survivors in different countries around the world.
-Consultations have been held in: Austria, Bangladesh, Cambodia, Colombia, India, France, Indonesia, Ivory Coast, Korea, Madagascar, Malawi, Nepal, Nigeria, Pakistan, Peru, Philippines, Sierra Leone, Thailand, Togo, UK, Uganda.
-The voices of survivors from the local consultations formed crucial inputs into the Global Forum.
+In the lead-up to the Forum, ECPAT members and partners held 23 local consultations with over 300 survivors in different countries around the world.
+Consultations were held in: Austria, Bangladesh, Burkina Faso, Cambodia, Colombia, France, India, Indonesia, Ivory Coast, Korea, Madagascar, Malawi, Nepal, Netherlands, Nigeria, Pakistan, Peru, Philippines, Sierra Leone, South Africa, Thailand, Togo, UK and Uganda.
+The voices of survivors from the local consultations provided crucial inputs into the Global Forum.
 Here’s what some of the participants had to say:

 ‘Silence around the issue must be un-muted’ – Pakistan

 ‘The Global Survivors’ Forum is a great platform for us to raise our voice.
 It’s high time for our experiences to be shared and utilised to prevent other survivors from facing the same challenges’ – India

 ‘I thought I have been through the worst but today I have learned that many other women went through the same or even worst situations.
 I don’t feel alone anymore.’ – Sierra Leone

 ‘We will come together, fight together and bring an end to this crime together ‘ – India

 ‘A survivor is someone who doesn’t let their pain take over their life.
 They can let it go, turn it into fuel and power.’ – Thailand

 Meet some of the inspiring advocates and experts who took part in the 2016 Global Forum: